Rita Moreno: West Side Story's Young Anita, Then And Now

 She Had A Protracted Love Affair With Marlon Brando And Dalliances With The King

-While filming The Night of the Following Day in 1968, Moreno met the man with whom she would have a tumultuous on and off again relationship -- Marlon Brando.
+While filming The Night of the Following Day in 1968, Moreno met the man with whom she would have a tumultuous on-again, off-again relationship -- Marlon Brando.
 In her memoir, Rita Moreno, the actress writes of her time with the star:

 We were locked in the ultimate folie à deux, a crazy love that lasted for years, until one day I quite literally was forced out of a coma and had to choose life over him… To say that he was a great lover — sensual, generous, delightfully inventive — would be gravely understating what he did not only to my body, but for my soul.
 Every aspect of being with Marlon was thrilling, because he was more engaged in the world than anyone else I’d ever known.